-1. Passion for the Work and the People.
+- 1. Proactive Personality.
+According to its original research-based definition, a person with a proactive personality has a relatively stable tendency to effect environmental change.
+An effective leader often has a proactive personality, and therefore exhibits proactive behavior.
+A study found proactive high-level managers (as perceived by their managers) establish more challenging goals for their business units which in turn are associated with higher sales performance. - 2.
+Passion for the Work and the People.
 A dominant characteristic of effective leaders is their passion for their work and to some extent for the people who help them accomplish the work.
 Passion for the work is especially evident in entrepreneurial leaders and small-business owners who are preoccupied with growing their business.
 Being passionate about the nature of the business can be a major success factor in its survival.
-One of the ways for an entrepreneur to inject passion into a business is to tell a creation story (the company, not the Bible) that inspires people to understand how the company's product or cause will make the world a better place.
+One of the ways for an entrepreneur to inject passion into a business is to tell a creation-of-the enterprise story that inspires people to understand how the company's product or cause will make the world a better place. - 3.
+Emotional Intelligence.

-2. Emotional Intelligence.
 How well a person manages his or her emotions and those of others influences leadership effectiveness.
 Emotional intelligence refers to qualities such as understanding one's feelings, empathy for others, and the regulation of emotions to enhance living.
 Four key factors are included in emotional intelligence: (1) self-awareness helps you understand your impact on others; (2) self-management is the ability to control one's emotions and act with honesty and integrity in a consistent and adaptable manner; (3) social awareness includes having empathy for others and having intuition about organizational problems; (4) relationship management includes the interpersonal skills of communicating clearly and convincingly, disarming conflicts, and building strong personal bonds.
 Research suggests that a leader's moods and associated behaviors greatly influence bottom-line performance.
 A sense of humor is the most contagious mood.